 “No sir”, I replied, “I can’t stand religion, but I love God, and I know he loves me.”
 He looked at me with almost a look of wonder in his eyes.
 We engaged in conversation and I recall the moment the topic of church was brought up he immediately said to me, “I would never step foot in a church, because I’d burn up the second I walk in.”

 I’d love to run into that guy again sometime, because you sir are exactly who we want at Bar Church.

-Half of the people I told thought it was the most amazing thing they’d ever heard of, and the other half were aghast with horror.
-It was mostly the “religious” folks that had their panties all up in bunch and, frankly, I didn’t really care.
-Mainly because the people I felt God wanted me to reach were all of the people they were ignoring: The people who, according to the Bible I read, Jesus spent the most of his time hanging out with; The people that would likely not step foot in a church for various reasons, but would go to a bar for a cold one and some socialization.
+The reason I started Bar Church is because I believe God wants us to reach all of the people that the church is ignoring: The people who, according to the Bible I read, Jesus spent the most of his time hanging out with; The people that would likely not step foot in a church for various reasons, but would go to a bar for a drink and some good conversation.
 And if there is a way we could lead them to meet a God who loves them unconditionally in a bar, dang it, I was going to do it.